 '''

 12+16

 (12+16)5

-sqrt((12+16)5)

-square root
+sqrt((12+16)5) # square root

 round(sqrt((12+16)5),2) # round to two decimal places

 '''

 The hash symbol # denotes the start of a comment.
-Anything after the hash is ignored by they ensure that 12 is added to 16 before the result is multiplied by 5.
+Anything after the hash is ignored by R. Round braces are used a lot in R. In the above expressions, they are used in two different ways.
+Firstly, they can be used to establish the order of operations.
+In the example they ensure that 12 is added to 16 before the result is multiplied by 5.
 If you omit the braces then you get a different answer because multiplication has higher precedence than addition.
 The second use of round braces is in a function call (e.g. sqrt, round).
 To call a function in R, type the name followed by the arguments inside round braces.
 Some functions take multiple arguments, and in this case they are separated by commas.